alosaur/alosaur/README.md

 # Alosaur 🦖

-Alosaur - deno web framework 🦖 like Nestjs, ASP.NET MVC.
+Alosaur - deno web framework 🦖.

 - **Area** - these are the modules of your application.